 This year marks one hundred years since Dyffryn's dahlia trials.
 We are celebrating by re-creating how it would have looked, felt and smelt by packing every border, bed and pot with different dahlias.

 Over the last few months our fantastic gardeners have planted over a thousand dahlias in our borders.
-They are just coming into bloom now and will be looking at their best in September.
+They are just coming into bloom now and will be looking at their best this month.